The History of Kichwas in Chicago

 Although KCC was not formally established until 2022, Kichwas have been building community in Chicago since the late 1990s, laying down roots in the Windy City.
 From the beginning, they came together through shared experiences—playing sports, organizing events for children, and, most notably, hosting an annual celebration of Inti Raymi, the most important cultural event for Kichwas.
 Community members collaborated to plan and carry out a Chicago version of Inti Raymi, a sacred festival that honors and gives thanks to the Sun for nurturing the crops and sustaining life.
 The three-day event features spirited soccer tournaments for men, basketball competitions for women, vibrant musical performances, and traditional dance showcases.
 Long before KCC existed in name, its spirit was alive in the hearts of those first Kichwa migrants.
 That spirit continues to grow today, strengthened by generations of shared culture, resilience, and unity.

 Every year, the pushak—the leader responsible for guiding the planning and execution of Inti Raymi—takes on a significant responsibility that lasts for an entire year, until he appoints a new pushak for the following cycle.
 The pushak and his wife often rely on committees formed by community members to support the many aspects of the three-day celebration, from organizing sports tournaments and coordinating showcase logistics to overseeing cultural rituals and preparing food for hundreds of attendees.
 Over the years, Inti Raymi in Chicago has grown into the largest celebration of its kind outside of Ecuador, drawing participants from across the United States and even abroad.
-The earliest recorded pushak in Chicago dates back to XXXX.
+The earliest recorded pushak in Chicago dates back to 2000.
 Since then, with knowledge passed down from previous years, increased resources, and advancements in technology, Inti Raymi has continued to evolve—deepening the roots of the Kichwa community in the city of Chicago.

 Chicago Pushaks